-SCIE 0124 CONCEPTS IN SCIENCE Secondary level concepts in Physics, Chemistry, and the Biological Sciences, with laboratory.
-(Prerequisite: department approval)

-SCIE 3123 SCIENCE IN THE ELEMENTARY SCHOOL Methods and materials in presentation of elementary science.
-(Prerequisites: BIOL 1114 and PSCI 1114)

-SCIE 3224 EARTH, SPACE, & ENVIRONMENTAL SCIENCE FOR ELEM MAJ An introduction to geology, astronomy, meteorology, and environmental science with laboratory for elementary majors.
+- SCIE 0124 CONCEPTS IN SCIENCE Secondary level concepts in Physics, Chemistry, and the Biological Sciences, with laboratory.
+(Prerequisite: department approval) - SCIE 3123 SCIENCE IN THE ELEMENTARY SCHOOL Methods and materials in presentation of elementary science.
+(Prerequisites: BIOL 1114 and PSCI 1114) - SCIE 3224 EARTH, SPACE, & ENVIRONMENTAL SCIENCE FOR ELEM MAJ An introduction to geology, astronomy, meteorology, and environmental science with laboratory for elementary majors.
 This course will also discuss the influence human activities have on the environment.
 This course cannot count toward any major or minor in the departments of biological or physical sciences.
-(Prerequisites: BIOL 1114 and PSCI 1114)

-SCIE 4243 FIELD GEOLOGY Geological field sites in southern Oklahoma will be visited for observation and collection of rock, mineral, and fossil samples.
-(Prerequisite: PSCI 1214)

-SCIE 4903 METHODS AND MEDIA IN SCIENCE Survey of curriculum content and teaching materials and methods for mid-level and secondary science instruction.
-(Will not count toward a major or minor in Biology, Chemistry, and Physics.)
-(Prerequisite: departmental approval)

-SCIE 4951 #SCIENTIFIC THOUGHT The history and philosophy of science presented from the structure of paradigm shifts and scientific revolutions.
-(Prerequisites: Junior status in the Honors Program OR permission of the program)

-SCIE 4960 DIRECTED READING Individualized literature study selected in consultation with the professor.
-(Prerequisite: department approval)

-SCIE 4970 SPECIAL STUDIES Individualized project selected with the advice of the professor.
-(Prerequisite: department approval)

-SCIE 4980 SEMINAR Small group study of topic announced by department (Prerequisite: department approval)
+(Prerequisites: BIOL 1114 and PSCI 1114) - SCIE 4243 FIELD GEOLOGY Geological field sites in southern Oklahoma will be visited for observation and collection of rock, mineral, and fossil samples.
+(Prerequisite: PSCI 1214) - SCIE 4951 SCIENTIFIC THOUGHT The history and philosophy of science presented from the structure of paradigm shifts and scientific revolutions.
+(Prerequisites: Junior status in the Honors Program OR permission of the program) - SCIE 4960 DIRECTED READING Individualized literature study selected in consultation with the professor.
+(Prerequisite: department approval) - SCIE 4970 SPECIAL STUDIES Individualized project selected with the advice of the professor.
+(Prerequisite: department approval) - SCIE 4980 SEMINAR Small group study of topic announced by department (Prerequisite: department approval)